nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:

 - Adding of various different types of events, such as, lectures, tutorials, recitations, labs, and tasks
-- Adding of events to friends in the address book
 - Ability to find a common timeslot where all your friends are available to meet based on their schedules added
 - See events that are taken in conjunction with your friends
 - Prioritize your tasks and events by assigning priorities to each event